gmcgibbon/rails/guides/source/active_record_basics.md

 ### Object Relational Mapping

-[Object Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping), commonly referred to as its abbreviation ORM, is a technique that connects the rich objects of an application to tables in a relational database management system.
+[Object Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping), commonly referred to as its abbreviation ORM, is a techniqueeee that connects the rich objects of an application to tables in a relational database management system.
 Using ORM, the properties and relationships of the objects in an application can be easily stored and retrieved from a database without writing SQL statements directly and with less